Auberge Resorts Collection Introduces Mauna Lani, a Resort Re-Imagined to Capture the Beauty and the Spirit of the Kohala Coast

 The landscape of Kalāhuipua‘a—the ancient name of this coastal oasis—is steeped in rich cultural history.
 It’s also a piko—navel or spiritual center—situated between Hawai‘i’s five great mountains.
 The summits of Hualālai, Mauna Loa, Mauna Kea, Kohala and Haleakalā rise like guardians around the resort.
 To gaze upon these peaks and swim in the surrounding crystalline waters is to feel the mana, or spiritual energy, that Hawaiians felt hundreds of years ago.
 Here, at the piko, friendships are fostered, families reconnect, and curiosities unfold.

 Mauna Lani unfolds across 32 sun-kissed, oceanfront acres.
-Embedded within a natural sanctuary of royal fishponds, verdant gardens, and coral-strewn coves, five private bungalows and 333 guest rooms and suites set the stage for transformative experiences.
+Embedded within a natural sanctuary of royal fishponds, verdant gardens, and coral-strewn coves, five private residences and 333 guest rooms and suites set the stage for transformative experiences.
 Activity at the resort radiates out from the Halau, a central meeting place and the cultural heart of Mauna Lani.
 Guests pass through this vibrant nexus on their way to the beach, three pools, or one of the resort’s five extraordinary restaurants and lounges.

 “The first Auberge resort in Hawai’i is an important milestone for our brand, and we are excited to bring Auberge’s style of soulful hospitality to a place of such significance on the Island of Hawai’i,” said Craig Reid, Chief Executive Officer, Auberge Resorts Collection.
 “Our renewal of this storied resort will connect guests to the heart of Mauna Lani through intimate new spaces, meaningful experiences, and design that is relevant to today’s traveler.”